LearnLib/ralib/README.md

 RALib
 =========================

-RALib is a library for learning register automata.
+RALib is a library for active learning algorithms for register automata (a form of extended finite state machines).
+RALib is licensed under the [*Apache License, Version 2.0*][4].

+RALib is developed as an extension to [*LearnLib*][3].
+It implements the SL* algorithm presented in 	Sofia Cassel, Falk Howar, Bengt Jonsson, Bernhard Steffen: Learning Extended Finite State Machines.
+SEFM 2014: 250-264.

 Installation
 -------------------------

+A basic version (in the 'basic' branch) has can be built using maven without further preconditions by running `mvn clean install` and `mvn assembly:assembly` in the RALib directoy.
+This basic version implements a theory with tests for equality.

-RALib uses the [*jConstraints*][1] library as an abstraction layer for interfacing the solver (*jConstraints* uses plugins for supporting multiple constraint solvers.
+The current development version of (all branches but 'basic')  use the [*jConstraints*][1] library as an abstraction layer for interfacing the solver (*jConstraints* uses plugins for supporting multiple constraint solvers.
-For licensing reasons no plugin is included in RALib.
-In order to run RALib you have to install a plugin for at least one constraint solver.
+For licensing reasons neither *jConstraints* nor a solver plugin are included in RALib.
+Please feel free to contact the RALib developers if you are interested in using or contributing to the development version.

-There exists a closed source plugin for Microsoft's [Z3][2]).
-For obtaining and installing *jConstraints-z3*, follow the instructions on the [BitBucket page][1].

-Installing RALib is then as simple as just running `mvn clean install` and `mvn assembly:assembly` in the RALib directory.

 Using RALib
 -------------------------